Aboriginal Head Start

 Early intervention pre-school programs benefit parents and children.
 Many parents report improved relationships with their children, greater life satisfaction and psychological well being resulting from the supportive social networks that this community based pre-school program offers.

-The Head Start Program provides children with a positive sense of themselves as First Nations Children and build on their knowledge of First Nations Languages and experience of Culture in their community.
+To provide children with a positive sense of themselves as Aboriginal children and to build on their knowledge of Aboriginal languages and experience of culture in their community.

 We offer Aboriginal children ages 3 to 5 and their families the following services free of charge:

 - Foster the spiritual, intellectual and physical growth of the child